mamox017/shortest-path-visualizer/README.md

 # (Python) Shortest Path Visualizer
 ![Example](https://i.imgur.com/4QuGrzd.png)
 This shortest path visualizer is written in Python in order to showcase the A* pathfinding algorithm in a graphical grid.
+In this program, you are allowed to draw obstacles that will challenge the algorithm to avoid them in pursuit of the shortest path between your chosen start and end points.

 # Dependencies
 - Pygame